imarsman/gotail/README.md

  * `-H`	print head of file rather than tail - assumed with + in -n value
    * fails with `-f` option

+One possible extension would be to periodically look for new files and add them to a followed list.

 # Building and Running